Mel-Kossmann/ESS/README.md

 The database is a MSSQL db: a script of the DB can be found in the DB folder once the db is created you can restore the .bak file to import all the data

-Open the solution in VS or any other code editor
+Open the solution in VS
 In Solution Explorer navigate to appsettings.json Update the ESSConnection Server to your own server name. (dot = localhost) Visual Studio will install all the missing packages required to run the application